API Reference

 • main

-Also load debugging information for the main executable.
+Try to load all debugging information for the main module.

 Raises: